ConstanceDesign/tech-init-easy/README.md

 ## Testing

-To run tests, get the source code at git clone [SnugglesMcGee/read-n-seek](https://github.com/SnugglesMcGee/seek-n-read) and install dependencies.
-Test with nodemon by typing: `npm run watch`.
+To run tests, be sure all NPM packages are installed, open Terminal, and run npm start to connect with your local server.

 ## Visuals